Ranald MacDonell

-Aeneas Ranald MacDonell, CBE, 11th Lord MacDonell, 21st Chief of Glengarry, (1875–1941) was a British diplomat.
+Aeneas Ranald MacDonell, CBE, 11th Lord MacDonell, 21st Chief of Glengarry, (8 August 1875 – 10 May 1941) was a British diplomat.

 Ranald was born in Chelsea.
 His father worked for the New Zealand Midland Railway Company.
 He attended St Paul's School, London but showed little academic promise.

-In December 1917 he was given the rank of Major and attached to the British military mission in Tbilisi.
+In December 1917 he was given the rank of Major and attached to the British military mission in Tiflis.
 In the chaos of the time he took a 36-hour train journey there from Baku.

+He died in Swanage in 1941.